 Road to Hana

-Paia is the gateway to Road to Hana.
-We stopped to pick some lunch and fill gas before heading for Hana.
-The road to Hana is a grand adventure in itself as we drove through lush rainforest with ferns and tropical flowers, waterfalls, never-ending hairpin switchbacks and many one-lane bridges, and out of this world ocean cliff views along the way.
+Road to Hana is in the list of the most beautiful drives in the world.
+The drive is quite an adventure through lush rainforest with ferns and tropical flowers, waterfalls, never-ending hairpin switchbacks and many one-lane bridges, and out of this world ocean cliff views along the way.

 Few things to note before starting the road to Hana: